-Cities across the nation designate local historic districts to historic commercial help preserve areas neighborhoods.
-This designation applies an õoverlay,ö an additional layer, to the base zoning type.
+Cities across the nation designate local historic districts to help preserve historic commercial areas and neighborhoods.
+This designation applies an "overlay," an additional layer, to the base zoning type.
 The overlay requires that proposed changes to exteriors of historic buildings must be reviewed by the local Historic Zoning Commission.
-In Savannah, there is currently one historic district. downtown. overlay located The review requirement overlays the B-2 General Business zoning and B-3 Central Business areas.
+In Savannah, there is currently one historic located downtown.
+The overlay district. review requirement overlays the B-2 General Business zoning and B-3 Central Business areas.
 The purpose of the historic district overlay is not to prohibit physical alterations to historic buildings or discourage the evolution of building use.
-Rather, the premise of a historic district overlay is to acknowledge that historic properties collectively convey a cityøs cultural and architectural heritage.
-Therefore, Savannahøs Historic Zoning Commission reviews proposed exterior alterations to an individual building, in terms of the potential impact on the district as a whole.
+Rather, the premise of a historic district overlay is to acknowledge that historic properties collectively convey a city's cultural and architectural heritage.
+Therefore, Savannah's Historic Zoning Commission reviews proposed exterior alterations to an individual building, in terms of the potential impact on the district as a whole.